BattletechModders/ConcreteJungle/README.md

 * Remove candidate buildings when they become infantry / vehicle traps

-* Should not always trigger on first mover; add random chance to introduction variability

 *  I have two suggestions: (a) Toggle or slider for having infantry be more likely if the target owns the planet. (b) falling buildings do damage, mostly STAB damage

 * Collapse buildings from jumping if tonnage > structure points.
 Alternatively - jumping onto a building does X damage?
 Probably too much.